Makiki Plaza

 No analysis available

-The remarks repeatedly state that the building is fully insured, which strongly indicates comprehensive walls-in style coverage or equivalent building insurance.
-This is explicit and repeated across multiple listings, so confidence is very high.
+The remarks repeatedly and directly say the building is fully insured, which is strong evidence of comprehensive coverage.
+This is consistent across multiple listings, so confidence is very high.

 No analysis available